[REVEALED] Islands That Start With R

 Situated in the Indian Ocean, east of Madagascar, Réunion Island is an overseas department of France known for its volcanic landscapes, including the active Piton de la Fournaise volcano.
 The island’s diverse ecosystems, ranging from lush rainforests to lunar-like volcanic plains, make it a haven for biodiversity.
 Visitors can explore the Cirques – natural amphitheaters formed by ancient volcanic activity – and experience a blend of French and Creole cultures.

-See also [REVEALED] Islands That Start With Z
+See also [REVEALED] Halloween Costumes That Start With N

 3. Rarotonga (Cook Islands)